hercase/hercase/README.md

 ### Hi there, welcome to my profile 👋

+#### I'm Hernan Case.
+I'm a Full Stack developer specialized in Frontend👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.

+- 🔭 I’m currently working on ReactNative Project with friends and in a TV stream react app
+- 🌱 I’m currently learning C++ and
+- 🤔 I’m looking for help with API Rest design good practices
+- 📫 How to reach me: her.case@live.com.ar

 <!--
 **hercase/hercase** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.